Clementine951/ALGOSUP_MOONSHOT/Documents/PRD.md

 # Sizing

-A minimal viable product[^mvp] could be achievable within a year.
+A minimal viable product[^mvp] could be achievable within a year and half.

 # Selected solution